diya-pancholi/Wallygram/README.md

 1. Clone this repo and run `npm install`
 2. Create a database using wallygramdb.sql file
-3. Create a user in Mysql with username : root and password : root
+3. Create a user in Mysql with username : root and enter password in constants.json file.
 4. Then start the server by `npm start`

 ## Snippets